 Continuation of ART 354.
 6 hours a week.
 May be repeated for credit.
-Prerequisite: instructor approval.
+Prerequisite: ART 354 or instructor approval.

 ART 455 Advanced Photo Processes for Printmaking.
 (3) A

 A continued study of photomechanical techniques and applications to printmaking or photographic processes.
 Prerequisite: ART 355 or instructor approval.